Chris Hemsworth’s Limitless: What It Reveals About Men’s Mental Health, Ageing and Facing Fear

 Psychological research consistently shows that strong social ties are one of the most powerful predictors of health and lifespan.
 You can eat well, train hard, and do all the right things, but if you’re lonely or disconnected, your mental and physical health will suffer.

-And for many men, this is the harder part.
+For many men, this is the harder part.
 As we grow older, friendships can quietly fade.
 Life becomes busy, and reaching out can feel awkward.
-But prioritising connection, whether that’s with family, old friends, or community, is just as important as any fitness plan.
+But prioritising connection, whether with family, old friends, or community, is just as important as any fitness plan.

 A Truth Worth Facing